David Netto is a Los Angeles-based interior designer and writer.

 As a writer on the history of architecture and design, from 2010-2012 he worked as contributing design editor to the Wall Street Journal.
 After 2012 he did so for T, the New York Times Style Magazine, and now writes the Case Studies column for Town & Country.
 Recently David authored a monograph on the work of Francois Catroux, published by Rizzoli.

-David Netto Design LLC (with studio director Lily Dierkes) is now active in LA with projects on both the east and west coasts.
+David Netto Design LLC is now active in LA with projects on both the east and west coasts.
 David lives with his wife Elizabeth and two daughters in a small but dazzling Neutra house—which started as a portrait of its owners but is now more a portrait of their children—in Silver Lake, and welcomes your interest.